Experience the power of Luzmo. Talk to our product experts for a guided demo or get your hands dirty with a free 10-day trial.

 Another enterprise-level competitor in the arena joins the ranks of Microsoft and Amazon.
 If you’re using other Oracle tools, you’re already in the ecosystem and Oracle Data Integrator is the logical choice for an ETL tool… Or is it?

 Unlike the other tools on this list, ODI primarily focuses on ELT rather than ETL, which may be a pro or a con for your use cases.
 Also, it’s definitely on the more difficult side when it comes to learning the tool and getting up to speed.
-However, it has a large number of connectors, for sources such as XML databases, CRM tools, and many others.
+However, it has a large number of connectors, for sources such as Hadoop, NoSQL databases, XML, JSON, CRM tools, and many others.

 Price: it’s best to use their price estimator to get the most precise quote.